jhgg/dissonance/docs/environment_variables.md

 # Environment Variables

-Jeev can be configured with a python file, or directly from environment variables.
+Dissonance can be configured with a python file, or directly from environment variables.
 This document lists all of the configuration options that can be set to configure Jeev.

 ## Dissonance Core